some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 ![slide-25](/assets/graphics/2023-07-03-threat-modeling/Slide25.jpeg)

 Every system that takes input, processes it in some way, then provides output needs to consider what unexpected inputs will do.
 There's an absolutely fantastic walkthrough of executing code through the title of a pull request in [GitHub's documentation](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#understanding-the-risk-of-script-injections).
-Go try it out step-by-step, then walk through using intermediate variables and sanitization to mitigate it (we walked through it via screen-share in the in-person talk) - I'll wait. :heart:
+Go try it out step-by-step, then walk through using intermediate variables and sanitization to mitigate it (we walked through it via screen-share in the in-person talk) - I'll wait. ♥️

 ## Availability